damped/rollie/README.md

 ```

 ## Remot Server
-To be able to connect to the raspberrypi enter 'ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -l pi -p 2222 localhost' on the server. need to increase security
+To be able to connect to the raspberrypi enter `ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -l pi -p 2222 localhost` on the server. need to increase security